grid47 Exploring patterns and algorithms

-Leetcode 419: Battleships in a Board
+Solution to LeetCode 419: Battleships in a Board Problem

 You are given a grid representing a battleship field, where ‘X’ marks the location of a part of a battleship and ‘.’ represents an empty sea cell.
 A battleship is either placed horizontally or vertically on the grid, with no adjacent battleships (there must be at least one empty cell between any two battleships).
 Your task is to count the number of distinct battleships on the grid.